-- 73% of the families indicated the information on identifying quality child care provided by the referral specialist was useful. - 88% of the families were able to express at least one element of quality child care. - 85% of the families found the education materials that they received from the referral specialist to be useful.
-This packet contains materials related to child care as well as additional family support information. - 80% of the families who were potentially eligible for benefits, such as Maryland Children's Health Insurance Program, WIC, Earned Income Credit, and Child Care Subsidy, received and used information provided by the referral specialist. - 90% of the families rated the LOCATE: Child Care service as Good or Very Good
+- 98% of the families rated the LOCATE: Child Care service as Good or Very Good - 87% of the families responded they would use the LOCATE: Child Care services again - 22% of the families indicated the information on identifying quality child care provided by the referral specialist was useful. - 86% of the families were able to express at least one element of quality child care. - 35% of the families found the education materials that they received from the referral specialist to be useful.
+This packet contains materials related to child care as well as additional family support information.